bestia-dev/database_web_ui_on_server/README.md

 The browser sends a request to the web server.
 The request is just some text sent to an URL address.
 The web server parses the request to understand what to do.
 Then it calls some function of the web application.
 Nothing much happens in this function.
 Usually it just sends a SQL statement to the SQL server.
 Again it is just a text sent to an URL address.
-The logic is mostly inside the database in views and stored procedures.
+The logic is mostly inside the database in views and sql functions.
 This is performant because it is really close to the data.
 After the logic read and transform the data, it responds with some data back to the web server.
 This can be a single or multiple records/rows.
 We can call this a dataset.
 The web server/application now combines the data with the user interface.
 Sadly, HTML does not have a clear separation between data and the HTML code.
 We will try to create that in the next tutorial.
 Step-by-step.
 The web server replies to the browser with some HTML5, CSS3 and WASM code.
 The browser finally renders this into a Graphical User Interface.